TiteLunda/Portofolio_Mob/README.md

 # 📖 [Hello-World] <a name="about-project"></a>

-This project is about my personal Portofolio whis contain profil about myself.
+This project is about my personal Portofolio whis contain profil about myself, Skills and Experience.
 ## 🛠 Built With <a name="built-with"></a>
   -CSS3
   -HTML5